nextflow-io/training/docs/hello_nextflow/08_hello_nf-test.md

 └── reads_son.bam.g.vcf.idx
 ```

-The idea here is to use these files as inputs to the test.
+The idea here is to use these files as inputs to the test we're going to write for the joint genotyping step.

 ### 3.1.
 Generate the test file stub